Codemasters has shared a new developer diary for F1 2018,

 F1 2018 launches

 all the teams, drivers and circuits of the 2018 season, it also comes with 20

 iconic classic cars from the history of the sport.
 The F1 Esports Series will

 on F1 2018 later this year with the Pro Series, and you can find out which

 the Pro Draft to compete in it.

 Alan is the co-founder and co-owner of FullThrottle Media.
-As someone who enjoys spending all his free time playing video games, he delivers the latest in news stories, reviews, and feature articles to the website, as well as videos on his YouTube channel and livestreams over on Mixer.
+As someone who enjoys spending all his free time playing video games, he keeps the website updated with new and relevant content, including news stories, reviews and opinion pieces for the games he likes writing about the most.
+He also tweets too much, probably.